 GAD-7 vs RCADS

-When conducting psychological research or assessments, it is essential to have accurate and effective tools.
+When conducting psychology research or assessments, it is essential to have accurate and effective tools.
 Two such tools are the Generalized Anxiety Disorder Assessment (GAD-7) and the Revised Children’s Anxiety and Depression Scale (RCADS).
 Both are widely used in the field, albeit they serve different specific purposes.

 Compare the items in GAD-7 English and RCADS

 It’s not uncommon for psychologists to need to compare these two tools, a task that can be quite daunting and time-consuming.
 This is where GAD-7 vs RCADS comparison comes in, facilitated by the innovative software called Harmony.
-Harmony, using advanced AI and natural language processing, aids in the harmonization of these two instruments.
-By analyzing and comparing the items in GAD-7 and RCADS, Harmony is able to present a quantitative match percentage between the items of these two tools.
+Harmony, using advanced AI and natural language processing, aids in the harmonisation of these two instruments.
+By analysing and comparing the items in GAD-7 and RCADS, Harmony is able to present a quantitative match percentage between the items of these two tools.

 You may also be interested in these harmonisations